8 ways to motivate horses

 1. Negative Reinforcement

 The most commonly used training method is to use pressure to get a horse to do something, and then take the pressure away when the horse does it.
-This works very well.
+This is how horses respond to the lead rope and the riders aids, like leg aid and rein aid.
 Horses always seek towards the least amount of pressure, and have a good memory of what makes the pressure go away.
-But it is very important to release the pressure in the right moment.
+But it`s very important to release in the right moment.

 2. Approach and Retreat